ArwaAbbas/sbx_eggnog/README.md

     cat sunbeam/extensions/sbx_eggnog/config.yml >> sunbeam_config.yml

 ## Running sbx_eggnog
 Currently only disk based searches on the optimized bacterial database is supported.
-However, the optimized bacterial, archael and viral databases are all downloaded as part of the extension.
+However, the optimized bacterial, archaeal and viral databases are all downloaded as part of the extension.

 Detailed information on eggnog [here](https://github.com/jhcepas/eggnog-mapper/wiki).